KommuSoft/jahmm/README.md

 - pom.xml: the 'maven' project file.
 - build.xml: the 'ant' build file.
-- src/main/java:       all the .java files.
+- `src/`:       all the .java files.
-  src/main/.../distributions: Pseudo random distributions. src/main/.../jahmm: The jahmm library itself.
+  `src/.../distributions`: Pseudo random distributions.
+  `src/.../jahmm`: The jahmm library itself.
 This directory holds one
-             directory per java package; see the jahmm website for more information about each of them. src/test/: Regression tests. src/main/.../jahmm/apps: Simple applications.
+             directory per java package; see the jahmm website for more information about each of them.
+- `test/`: Regression tests.
-- examples: various example files
+- `examples`: various example files
-- README: this file.
+- `README.md`: this file.
-- CHANGES: changelog.
+- `CHANGES`: changelog.
-- LICENSE: license file.
+- `LICENSE`: license file.
-- THANKS: contributors.
+- `THANKS`: contributors.

 CONTACT
 -------

-Jahmm's author is Jean-Marc Francois.
+`Jahmm's` original author is Jean-Marc Francois.
 Feel free to send comments and questions related to this library at:
 - http://code.google.com/p/jahmm/issues/list (if you have an issue with the library)
 - http://groups.google.com/group/jahmm-discuss or jahmm-discuss@googlegroups.com